Skip to content

 Current implementation state:

-• factory_app/app/ is the current first-party Studio app bundle
+• factory_app/app/ is the current first-party Studio app bundle served by the Studio host

 • shared builder workflows live under factory_app/workflows/